btcpayserver/btcpayserver-doc/docs/Shopify.md

 ## Setting up BTCPay Server with Shopify

-* In your Shopify, go to Apps > Manage Private apps (at the bottom of the page) and `Create a private app` If private apps are disabled, enable private apps development.
+* In your Shopify, go to Apps > Manage Private apps (at the bottom of the page) and `Create a private app`.
+If private apps are disabled, enable private apps development.
-* Fill in required app details (name and email) and click on the `Show inactive Admin API permissions`
+* Fill in required  details (name and email) and click on the `Show inactive Admin API permissions`
-* Enable  `Script tags - Read and write"` and `Orders - Read and write` and `Save`
+* Enable  `Script tags - Read and write` and `Orders - Read and write` and `Save`
 * Copy the `Example URL` from the Admin API section.

 * In your BTCPay Server go to > Store > `Integrations`
 * Paste the `Example URL` from Shopify and click `Connect to Shopify`
 * If you get the following error `Scripts could not automatically be added`, copy the script from the Integration page of your BTCPay Server.
 * In Shopify Settings > Checkout > Order processing > `Additional Scripts` and paste the script.

-* In Shopify Settings > Payment Providers > Manual Payment Methods add a `Custom payment methods` named  `Bitcoin with BTCPay Server` and `Activate` it.
+* Finally, in Shopify Settings > Payment Providers > Manual Payment Methods add a `Custom payment methods` named  `Bitcoin with BTCPay Server` and `Activate` it.

 ![Shopify Setup 1](./img/Shopify/Shopify1.png)
 ![Shopify Setup 2](./img/Shopify/Shopify2.png)